 I've been on a mission for years to let people know that soup is one of the easiest things to make from scratch - you most definitely do NOT need canned soups - and this recipe proves it, along with my own recipes for Quick Curried Red Lentil Soup, Homemade Tomato Soup, and Amazing Cauliflower Cheese Soup to name a few.

-- I couldn’t find the sausage I though I had, so I used ground pork that had come in our recent Butcher Box delivery.
+- I couldn't find the sausage I thought I had, so I used ground pork that had come in our recent Butcher Box delivery.

 - I don't usually have cans of broth - I keep chicken and turkey bone broth in the freezer and Better Than Bullion jars in the fridge